emcarnivore/qa-automation/README.md

 ## 📜 License

-- This project is licensed under the GPL-3.0 License.
+- This project is licensed under the GNU GPL-3.0 License.